 Clarion Father Finds Man Prowling in Daughter’s Bedroom

 CLARION BOROUGH, Pa.
-(EYT) – A loocal man is facing criminal charges after being caught prowling in two apartments in Clarion Borough.
+(EYT) – A local man is facing criminal charges after being caught prowling in two apartments in Clarion Borough.

 Court documents indicate the Clarion Borough Police Department filed the following criminal charges against 30-year-old Logan Russell Mumford on March 31: